Acute Flaccid Myelitis

 Severe cases may cause respiratory failure, since the condition may affect muscles used for breathing.

-How is it treated?
+How is it diagnosed?

-There is no specific treatment to cure acute flaccid myelitis.
+There is no cure for acute flaccid myelitis.
 But doctors can give treatment to help manage the symptoms.
 You may get physical or occupational therapy to help regain function in your arms and legs.
 If you have severe AFM that causes problems breathing, you may need care in the hospital.

-How can you protect yourself against infection?
+How can you protect yourself?

 You can take steps to help protect yourself and your family from viruses and infections that may be linked to acute flaccid myelitis.
 Get vaccinations.
 And use insect repellent to avoid infections transmitted by mosquitoes.
 Also, wash your hands often with soap and water.